soumenms2015/net_neutrality_machine_learning/README.md

 fcc-net-neutrality-comments
 ===========================

-scraping, parsing and making sense of the flood of comments submitted to the FCC on net neutrality
+Using machine learning making sense of the flood of comments submitted to the FCC on net neutrality.
+The scripts usesscikit-learn, and the 800000+ formatted comments was obtained from The Sunlight Foundation here.